Bandhavgarh Tiger Reserve — location and key facts

 Bus Terminal: Umaria Bus Stand

 Travel to Umaria (UMR) by train and hire a taxi to your zone gate.
-If flying, Jabalpur Airport (JLR) at approximately 167 km is the nearest — travel onward to Umaria by train or road.
+If flying, Jabalpur Airport (JLR) at approx. 167 km is the nearest — travel onward to Umaria by train or road.
 No direct bus services connect to the park gates.